To listen to the blog post “10 Tips For Teaching Your Children To Become Successful Adults” over reading it click the play button below.

 When you instill these values early on in children then guess what they do not depart from it even when they are adults.
 Even when they get a boss and are at work.
 They know how to respect others.
-Check out my video below about the dangers of toxic parents and how that can discourage your child.
+Also, check out my video below where I talk more about this.

-Raising A Successful Child #4 Expand They Vocabulary
+8. Raising A Successful Child ~ Expand Their Vocabulary

 Of course, my son is in a place where he wants to use slang, and often times I let him.
 BUT I also let him know what proper grammar is, how to spell words, and how to expand his vocabulary.
 Granted I use slang and it is okay for him to use slang BUT it is also important for him to know proper words, how to articulate, and express himself.